Alexander Fermor-Hesketh, 3rd Baron Hesketh: Personal life

-In 2006, Lord Hesketh's financial difficulties forced him to sell the family seat, Easton Neston, at Towcester, Northamptonshire—the only surviving completed house by the English baroque architect Nicholas Hawksmoor— and all furnishings of the house including even the family portraits.
-He sold off the estate and gothick village of Hulcote piecemeal.
+In 2006, Lord Hesketh's financial difficulties forced him to sell the family seat, Easton Neston, at Towcester, Northamptonshire—the only surviving completed house by the English baroque architect Nicholas Hawksmoor—and all furnishings of the house, including even the family portraits.
+He sold off the estate and Gothic village of Hulcote piecemeal.

 Honours and arms

 In 1997, Hesketh was appointed a Knight Commander of the Order of the British Empire (KBE).
 Hesketh was portrayed by British actor Christian McKay in the 2013 biographical drama Rush.